-- The increased digitalisation of education has been a major consequence of the COVID-19 pandemic in many OECD countries.
-At lower secondary level, Lithuania has responded to the pandemic with an enhanced provision of digitalised assessments/exams, digital tools at school, distance learning, hybrid learning, in-service and pre-service digital training to teachers and digital training to students. - The challenges related to the COVID-19 pandemic have created additional costs for education systems.
-Preliminary budget estimates for 2021 suggest that, compared to 2020, the education budget at preprimary to tertiary level in Lithuania increased strongly (by more than 5%, in nominal terms). - The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
+- The challenges related to the COVID-19 pandemic have created additional costs for education systems.
+Preliminary budget estimates for 2021 suggest that, compared to 2020, the education budget at pre-primary to tertiary level in Slovenia increased slightly (by between 1% and 5%, in nominal terms). - The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
 In 2020, the share of adults who participated in a formal or non-formal education and training activity in the four weeks prior to being surveyed decreased by 2 percentage points on average across OECD countries compared with 2019.
 However, in 2021, participation in non-formal education and training returned to pre-pandemic levels in most countries.
-In Lithuania, a similar pattern emerged.
-From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity remained unchanged.
-From 2020 to 2021, it increased by 1 percentage point and has thus increased above pre-pandemic levels.

-Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
-After increasing during the COVID-19 pandemic in 2020, the share of 18-24 year-olds who are NEET in Lithuania stagnated in 2021.
-The share of NEET among young adults was 15% in 2021, above pre-COVID levels.
+In Slovenia, a similar pattern emerged.
+From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 3 percentage points.
+From 2020 to 2021, it increased by 11 percentage points and has thus increased above pre-pandemic levels. - Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
+After increasing during the COVID-19 pandemic in 2020, the share of 18-24 year-olds who are NEET in Slovenia declined in 2021.
+The share of NEET among young adults was 8% in 2021, below pre-COVID levels.